-If you don’t like theme park type stays, then this not for you.
-It’s very much aimed at tourists and although it’s not in a bad location for exploring the rest of Dubai, the accommodation tends to be quite expensive simply because of the convenient access to the park.
+If you don’t like theme park type stays, then this is not for you.
+The park is aimed at tourists and although it’s not in a bad location for exploring the rest of Dubai, the accommodation tends to be quite expensive simply because of the convenient access to the park.

 Where to stay close to Dubai Garden Glow

 Nearly everything you picture about Dubai in terms of modern attractions is in the downtown area.

 This is where the most impressive architecture, including the world’s tallest skyscraper the Burj Khalifa can be found.

 The Dubai Mall, the world’ biggest shopping centre complete with ski slopes, the world’s tallest fountain, an aquarium, and every shop and restaurant you’ve ever heard of is also here.

 If you’ve got a family with you then this is going to keep everyone happy.
 Nearby are nightclubs, lots of restaurants, large souks, and ongoing events throughout the year.